-For some reason booking train tickets in Egypt is notoriously difficult.
-I am guessing this is because the train companies want total control over tourists and how they spend their $.
-Call my cynical but I’m sure this is what it’s about.
+For some reason booking train tickets in Egypt has been made difficult.
+I am guessing this is because the train companies want total control over tourists and how they spend their $$$.
+Call me cynical but I’m sure that this is what it’s about.
 Read on for our top four tips on how to book your travel around Egypt.

 Why can’t I buy tickets myself at the station?

-Either way, it is impossible for tourists to buy tickets directly from the ticket offices in train stations, so you’ll need to book tickets in one of the four ways beneath.
+So it is impossible for tourists to buy tickets directly from the ticket offices in train stations, therefore you’ll need to book tickets in one of the four ways beneath.

-Use the phone APPs to check train times
+But first, use the phone app to check train times

-There are two APPs where you can check the time and the number of the train.
-Neither APP allows you to buy tickets but they do give you a list of stops.
+There are two phone apps where you can check the time and the number of the train.
+Neither app allows you to buy tickets but they do give you a list of stops.

 Rail Egypt: https://play.google.com/store/apps/details?id=rail.egypt&hl=en_US